The Flintstones: Voice-actor details

 Fred Flintstone physically resembles both the first voice actor who played him, Alan Reed, and Jackie Gleason, whose series, The Honeymooners, inspired The Flintstones.
-The voice of Barney Rubble was provided by voice actor Mel Blanc, except for five episodes during the second season (the first, second, fifth, sixth, and ninth); Hanna-Barbera regular Daws Butler filled in and provided the voice of Barney while Blanc was incapacitated by a near-fatal car accident.
-Blanc was able to return to the series much sooner than expected, by virtue of a temporary recording studio for the entire cast set up at Blanc's bedside.
-Blanc's Barney voice varied from nasal to deep before his accident, as he and Barbera (who directed the sessions with Alan Dinehart) explored the right level in relation to the comedy and the other characters.
+The voice of Barney Rubble was provided by voice actor Mel Blanc, except for five episodes during the second season (the first, second, fifth, sixth, and ninth); Hanna-Barbera regular Daws Butler filled in and provided the voice of Barney while Blanc was incapacitated by a near-fatal car accident in 1961.
+Blanc was able to return to the series sooner than expected because a temporary recording studio for the cast was set up at his bedside.
+Blanc's Barney voice varied from nasally to deep before the accident, as he and Barbera, who directed the sessions with Alan Dinehart, explored the right level in relation to comedy and other characters.
 Blanc uses both Barney voices in one of the earliest episodes, "The Prowler."

 Reed was insistent on playing Fred in a relatively natural speaking voice, rather than a broad, "cartoony" style.
 Few animated short cartoons used this "straightforward" method, except for experimental studios like UPA and feature films with more realistic characters.
-The performances of Reed and the cast (as well as the writing) helped ground the animated world of The Flintstones in a relatable reality.
-The dialogue style of The Flintstones set a precedent for acting in animation that continues to exist today, sometimes falsely attributed in modern animated productions as "revolutionary."
+The performances of Reed and the cast, combined with the writing, helped to ground the animated world of The Flintstones in a relatable reality.
+The dialogue style of The Flintstones set a precedent for acting in animation that continues to exist today, and is sometimes falsely attributed in modern animated productions as "revolutionary."